yushinliou/hugo-theme-times/README.md

 Taxonomies such as `categories`, `tags`, and `year` will be generated automatically.

+## Cover image

+Cover image is optional, but highly recommended for better visualization.
+Landscape image is recommeded.

 ## 🛠 (Optional) Customize & Build CSS

 If you want to customize the CSS style of this theme, you will need [Tailwind CSS and it's plugins](https://tailwindcss.com).